That time when our team’s research with Japanese islanders resulted in the design of an innovative Japanese school, which opened in 2019

 Specifically, I interviewed local permaculture farmers and environmental remediators on the island of Teshima to understand how a school on the island of Ōsakikamijima could help resolve both island’s economic conflicts.
 We used this information to craft the idea of a field study site on Teshima for the Ōsakikamijima campus so that students could learn about environmental remediation and permaculture techniques.

 Figure 2: Student teams engaged with local business owners to understand how the context of the island has changed over time while peers translated and interpreted interviews.

 We used our synthesized findings to design various solutions that addressed tensions discovered during the research process.
-As a result, our team proposed creating a higher education campus, unique to Japan, with a learning environment that encourages students and educators to ask questions and explore nontraditional ideas, such as green technology, without getting shamed by professors or peers.
+As a result, our team proposed creating a rural higher education campus with a learning environment that encourages students and educators to ask questions and explore nontraditional ideas, such as green technology.

 One of our education proposal ideas included attracting students to the rural island campus by creating a hybrid higher education and industry experience that pairs local island businesses with student teams to help stimulate the local economy while simultaneously providing an environment to overcome the “fear of failure.”